ecies/py/README.md

 This library combines `secp256k1` and `AES-256-GCM` (powered by [`coincurve`](https://github.com/ofek/coincurve) and [`pycryptodome`](https://github.com/Legrandin/pycryptodome)) to provide an API of encrypting with `secp256k1` public key and decrypting with `secp256k1`'s private key.
 It has two parts generally:

-1. Use [ECDH](https://www.wikiwand.com/en/Elliptic-curve_Diffie%E2%80%93Hellman) to calculate an AES session key;
+1. Use [ECDH](https://www.wikiwand.com/en/Elliptic-curve_Diffie%E2%80%93Hellman) to exchange an AES session key;

-    > Notice that the server public key is generated every time when `ecies.encrypt` is invoked, thus, the calculated AES session key varies.
+    > Notice that the server public key is generated every time when `ecies.encrypt` is invoked, thus, the AES session key varies.

 2. Use this AES session key to encrypt/decrypt the data under `AES-256-GCM`.